Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/color-theme.md

 ### Core

-The Boosted core colors should always dominate other colors inside a page.
+The OUDS Web core colors should always dominate other colors inside a page.
 They are used to highlight elements, figures, texts or actions.

 {{< palette.inline >}}
 {{- range where $.Site.Data.palette "category" "Core colors" }}